L1.1 Lottie’s first lesson on concepts

 if a subject can be credited with the thought that a is F, then he must have the conceptual resources for entertaining the thought that a is G, for every property of being G of which he has a conception.
 This is the condition that I call ‘The Generality Constraint’.
 (Evans 1982, p.
 104)”

 “But is that obvious?”
-Lottie objects.
-“Might one be able to think that Derek the dodo is happy - he often seems so - but be incapable of thinking that Masongill is.
+Lottie objects, finally catching her breath.
+“Might one be able to think that Derek the dodo is happy - he often seems so - but be incapable of thinking that Masongill the mole is.
 He never seems so!
 He always seems gloomy ‘of character’ as you might say!
 Perhaps the idea that happiness might apply to Masongill simply never occurs to me?
-And you wrote that ‘green ideas sleep furiously’ in my birthday card last year which made no sense!
+And you wrote in my birthday card last year, stupidly, that ‘green ideas sleep furiously’ which made no sense!
 But your scarf can be green.
 It is!
 So not every concept applies to everything.
 Evans sounds silly!”

 One reason to start like this is the claim made by the C19 philosopher Gottlieb Frege that a whole sentence or a whole thought is the smallest unit with which we can do anything.
 We need the whole of it before, for example, we can see whether it is true of the world – or teenagers.